fogfish/oauth2/README.md

 Work In Progress

+**OAuth 2.0 grants flow**: It supports out of the box grants defined by RFC 6749: Authorization code grant, Implicit grant, Client credentials grant, Resource owner password credentials grant and Refresh Token grant.

+**Required client identity**: [RFC 6749](https://tools.ietf.org/html/rfc6749#section-3.2.1) discusses about client authentication.
+This implementation requires HTTP basic digest schema to identity confidential clients and demands `client_id` parameter to identify public clients when sending requests to service endpoints.

 ## Inspiration

 The appliance architecture and design reflect the principles of incremental scalability, decentralization and fault tolerance.
 The appliance targets no configuration experience for cloud operation and deployment.